 Andrew lives with his grandmother.
-At home, duties include carrying water, gathering firewood and teaching others.
 His grandmother is sometimes employed as a laborer.
+Andrew works at home carrying water, gathering firewood and teaching others.

 Andrew lives in the hillside community of Buranga, home to approximately 28,200 residents.
 Typical houses are constructed of dirt floors, clay walls and corrugated tin roofs.
 The primary ethnic group is Bakiga and the most commonly spoken language is Rukiga.